iflastandards/iflastandards.info/docs/README.md

-## Welcome to the New IFLA Standards documentation
+## Welcome to the IFLA Standards documentation

 You can use the [editor on GitHub](https://github.com/iflastandards/www.iflastandards.info/edit/master/README.md) to maintain and preview the content for your website in Markdown files.